CasperKristiansson/pydantic-fixturegen/docs/cli.md

 - Writes JSON summaries when you pass output paths.
 - `--show-diff` streams unified diffs to stdout.
 - Determinism helpers: `--seed`, `--freeze-seeds`, plus `--profile` to mirror the privacy bundle used in generation.
+- Validator parity: `--respect-validators`/`--validator-max-retries` ensure diff regeneration matches the validator policy used when the golden artifacts were created.

 ## `pfg check`